allenai/aspire/README.md

 - CSFCube is obtained from: [link](https://github.com/iesl/CSFCube).
 The dataset splits supplied alongside the original dataset are used as is.

-`src/pre_process/pre_proc_buildreps.py` and `src/pre_process/pp_gen_nearest.py`: Contain code to generate rankings over the evaluation datasets for consumption with a trained model.
+`src/pre_process/{pre_proc_buildreps.py/pp_gen_nearest.py}`: Contain code to generate rankings over the evaluation datasets for consumption with a trained model.
 Most of the results reported in the paper are generated with the `CachingTrainedScoringModel` class in `pp_gen_nearest.py`.

+`src/evaluation/ranking_eval.py`: Script for generating eval metrics.

 `src/learning/main_fsim.py`: The main script called from `bin/learning/run_main_fsim-ddp.sh` to initialize and train a model.
 The models consume json config files in `config/models_config/{<domain>}`.
 A mapping from the model names/classes/configs in the repository to the models reported in the paper is as follows: